 No, we have the following types of ads - Au Pairs, Au Pair Plus, Nannies, Babysitter, Childminder, Elderly Care, and Mothers' Help.

-We are looking for a part-time au pair to help us care for our two children...
+We are looking for a live out au pair to care for our 8 month old baby and school going...